ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 Points:
 1. There's an `IServiceCollection` extension method for each project/library to encapsulate the specific services needed for the project.
 2. Only the data layer service is different.
 The Server version, used by both the Blazor Server and the WASM API Server, interfaces with the database and Entity Framework.
 It's scoped as a Singleton.
 3. Everything is async, using a `DbContextFactory` and manage `DbContext` instances as they are used.
-The WASM Client version uses `HttpClient` (which is a scoped service) to make calls to the API and is therefore scoped.
+The WASM version uses `HttpClient` to make calls to the API.
 4. The *Brokers* and *Connectors* handle data requests through generics.  `TRecord` defines which dataset is retrieved and returned.

 ### Generics

-The factory library code relies heavily on Generics.
+The boilerplate library code relies heavily on Generics.
 Two generic entities are defined:
 1. `TRecord` represents a model record class.
 It must be a class, implement `IDbRecord` and define an empty `new()`.  `TRecord` is used at the method level.
 2. `TEditRecord` represent a model edit class.
 It must be a class, implement `IEditRecord` and define an empty `new()`.  `TEditRecord` is used at the method level.
 3. `TDbContext` is the database context.
 It must inherit from the `DbContext` class.